Know what you are dealing with before it becomes a problem

 Cost

-Residential roof inspections typically run $150 to $350 depending on the size and complexity of the roof.
-For that price, you get clarity on one of the most expensive components of your home.
+Residential roof inspections typically run $150 to $400 depending on the size and complexity of the roof.
+Commercial inspections run $400 to $1,200.
+For that price, you get clarity on one of the most expensive components of your home or building.